alessing/data-guided-noise/README.md

 # DGN

-This is the repository that contains source code for Data-Guided Noise (DGN).
+This is the repository that contains source code for the Data-Guided Noise (DGN) website.

 ```
 @misc{dataguidednoise2025,